 1.3 Situation Overview

-This section summarizes the hazards/incidents of most concern, as well as St. John Fisher College's capabilities and limitations related to each.
+This section summarizes the hazards/incidents of most concern, as well as St. John Fisher University's capabilities and limitations related to each.
 More detail is provided in our mitigation plans and the hazard or incident specific annexes.

 Hazard / Incident Summary